New York City Democratic Socialists of America: Rise in influence

-The chapter, like the rest of the organization, significantly grew after socialist senator Bernie Sanders's 2016 presidential campaign and the election of Donald Trump.
-Barkan wrote in Jacobin that Sanders' run "was almost single-handedly responsible for reviving DSA across the country and laying the groundwork for the New York City chapter’s emergence as a force in local politics."
+The chapter, like the rest of the organization, significantly grew after socialist senator Bernie Sanders' 2016 presidential campaign and the election of Donald Trump.
+Barkan wrote in Jacobin that Sanders' run "was almost single-handedly responsible for reviving DSA across the country and laying the groundwork for the New York City chapter's emergence as a force in local politics."
 Weeks after Trump's victory, NYC-DSA formed its electoral working group.

 By 2017, NYC-DSA had at least 2,000 members.
-That year, DSA member and endorsee Khader El-Yateem ran for City Council district 43 in southwest Brooklyn.
-El-Yateem is a Palestinian Lutheran minister and became the first Arab-American to ever run for city council.
-DSA activists canvassed weekly for El-Yateem, who tried to appeal to minority communities in the district and focus on housing issues.
+That year, it ran two candidates for city council: Khader El-Yateem, a Palestinian Lutheran minister, and Jabari Brisport, an actor.
+El-Yateem was the first Arab-American to run for city council, and tried to appeal to minority communities in City Council district 43 in southwest Brooklyn.
+Brisport ran on the Green Party ballot line in 35th city council district in central Brooklyn, protesting gentrification.
+Both focused on housing issues.
+Hundreds of DSA members volunteered for their campaigns.
+In November, Brisport lost to incumbent Laurie Cumbo with 29% of the vote, though this was the highest for an independent candidate since 2003.
 El-Yateem ultimately lost the Democratic primary to his opponent Justin Brannan.
-NYC-DSA-endorsed candidate Jabari Brisport ran on the Green Party ballot line in the 35th city council district in central Brooklyn.
-Brisport protested gentrification and advocated for more affordable housing in the district.
-Hundreds of DSA members volunteered for Brisport.
-In November, he lost to incumbent Laurie Cumbo with 29% of the vote, the highest for an independent candidate since 2003.
-That year, NYC-DSA organized with the Crown Heights Tenant Union against turning the Bedford Union Armory into luxury housing and pushed the city council to pass a police reform bill.
+Carlina Rivera was a DSA member when she won her city council election that year.
+NYC-DSA organized with the Crown Heights Tenant Union against turning the Bedford Union Armory into luxury housing and pushed the city council to pass a police reform bill.